 Canadian businesses that deal with public officials should adopt and implement policies to ensure that their officers, employees and agents are aware of these CFPOA and Code provisions.
-Periodic audits of operations having regular government conduct on behalf of the business can greatly assist in conveying the importance of the policy and avoiding transgressions of applicable law.
+Periodic audits of operations having regular government contact on behalf of the business can greatly assist in conveying the importance of the policy and avoiding transgressions of applicable law.

-The United States and many other countries vigorously enforce not only their own domestic anticorruption legislation, but also prohibitions on foreign corrupt practices, similar to those in the CFPOA.
-Accordingly, multi-national businesses may be subject to multiple anti-corruption regimes in respect of the same conduct, which can require coordination with foreign counsel for either the establishment and implementation of compliance policies or investigations of suspect practices.
+The United States and many other countries vigorously enforce not only their own domestic anticorruption legislation but also prohibitions on foreign corrupt practices, similar to those in the CFPOA.
+Accordingly, multinational businesses may be subject to multiple anti-corruption regimes in respect of the same conduct, which can require coordination with foreign counsel for either the establishment and implementation of compliance policies or investigations of suspect practices.
+Prospective purchasers should consider the risk of disqualification from government contracts if the acquired company is convicted of an anticorruption offence.

-Prospective purchasers of businesses should consider, to the extent possible, due diligence of a target company's operations that directly or indirectly interface with government to help assess the risk of fines or penalties in relation to past conduct, as well as the risk of the purchaser and its other affiliates becoming disqualified from future government contracts in the event that an acquired company either has been convicted, or is subsequently convicted, of an anti-corruption offence, even if the relevant conduct occurred under prior ownership.
-Once an entity and its affiliates are debarred from government contracts on this basis, the term for disqualification can be indefinite, and the prospects for re-qualifying unclear.
+Prospective purchasers of businesses should consider, to the extent possible, due diligence of a target company's operations that directly or indirectly interface with government to help assess the risk of fines or penalties in relation to past conduct, as well as the risk of the purchaser and its other affiliates becoming disqualified from government contracts in the event that an acquired company either has been convicted or is subsequently convicted of an anti-corruption offence, even if the relevant conduct occurred under prior ownership.